 The role of our Board is governed by the Company's Amended and Restated By-laws (the "By-laws"), and is further described in our Governance Guidelines (the "Governance Guidelines").
-Currently, our Board has eleven (11) members following the death of director Julia B. North in December 2021.
-In addition to the incumbent directors, upon the recommendation of our Governance and Nominating Committee, our Board of Directors has nominated Susan W. Brooks to stand for election at this Annual Meeting as noted herein.
+Currently, our Board has thirteen (13) members.
+In addition to the incumbent directors, upon the recommendation of our Governance and Nominating Committee, our Board of Directors has nominated Fawn D. Lopez to stand for election to serve as a new director if elected at this Annual Meeting as noted herein.

 A majority of our directors must be "independent" under NYSE rules.
-In addition, our Governance Guidelines include independence standards established by our Board to assist it in determining independence in accordance with such rules for those directors who are not also members of management.
+In addition, our Governance Guidelines include independence standards established by our Board to assist it in determining independence in accordance with such rules.
 To determine whether our incumbent directors and any new director nominees are independent, the Board evaluates any relationships of our directors and director nominees with the Company and the members of the Company's management, against the independence standards set forth in our Governance Guidelines and the applicable rules of the NYSE and SEC.
 In making its independence determinations, the Board broadly considers all relevant facts and circumstances, including the responses of our directors and director nominees to a questionnaire completed by each of them on an annual basis, which solicits information about their relationships and other facts and circumstances that may be relevant to such independence determination.
 The Board also considers any relationships between the Company and other organizations on which our directors or director nominees serve as directors or with respect to which such directors or director nominees are otherwise affiliated.
-The Board determined that each of our existing non-management directors and the new director nominee satisfied all of the independence standards set forth in the Governance Guidelines and the applicable rules of the NYSE and SEC (including the specific standards applicable to members of our Audit and Compliance Committee and Compensation Committee) and did not otherwise have a material relationship with the Company (either directly or as an officer, employee, shareholder or partner of an organization that has a relationship with the Company).
-After such evaluations, our Board has affirmatively determined that each of the following non-management directors and the new director nominee are independent under the Governance Guidelines and the applicable rules of the NYSE and the SEC:
+With the exception of Mr. Smith, our former Chief Executive Officer who served as an executive of the Company until January 1, 2023 and continues to serve as Chairman of the Board, the Board determined that each of our incumbent non-management directors and our new director nominee satisfied all of the independence standards set forth in our Governance Guidelines and the applicable rules of the NYSE and SEC (including the specific standards applicable to members of our Audit and Compliance Committee and Compensation Committee) and did not otherwise have a material relationship with the Company (either directly or as an officer, employee, shareholder or partner of an organization that has a relationship with the Company).
+After such evaluations, our Board has affirmatively determined that each of the following non-management directors and the new director nominee are independent under our Governance Guidelines and the applicable rules of the NYSE and the SEC:

-John A. Clerico Michael Dinkins James S. Ely III John A. Fry Joseph A. Hastings, D.M.D.
-Elizabeth T. Hirsch William Norris Jennings, M.D.
-K. Ranga Krishnan, MBBS H. James Williams, Ph.D.
-Susan W. Brooks (nominee)
+Susan W. Brooks

+Ronald L. Burgess, Jr.

+John A. Clerico

+Michael Dinkins

+James S. Ely III

+John A. Fry

+Joseph A. Hastings, D.M.D.

+Elizabeth T. Hirsch

+William Norris Jennings, M.D.

+K. Ranga Krishnan, MBBS

+H. James Williams, Ph.D.

+Fawn D. Lopez (nominee)

-Mr. Smith and Mr. Hingtgen, who are also officers of the Company and employed by a subsidiary of the Company, are not independent.
+In addition to Mr. Smith, Mr. Hingtgen, who is our Chief Executive Officer and employed by a subsidiary of the Company, is not independent.

-Do the independent members of the Board of Directors meet in separate sessions?
+Do the non-management members and independent members of the Board of Directors meet in separate sessions?